sourcegraph/handbook/content/ops/finance/ar.md

 The Finance team has identified invoicing delays occur primarily due to missing contact or PO information.
 As such, these delays can be resolved by sales teams performing the following:

--Ensuring the correct email address and contact information for the customer billing contact
+- Ensuring the correct email address and contact information for the customer billing contact at the time of invoice.

+  - Please note our order forms include a billing address and AP contact form to be completed by the customer.

+  - Customers often have emails designated for payment correspondence with addresses such as finance, accounts-receivable, ar, billings, etc.

--Determining whether a PO is required and, if required, having secured the PO at time of invoice.
+- Determining whether a PO is required from the customer and, if required, having secured the PO at time of invoice.

+  - We recommend sales team members to inquire about PO requirements as a deal is finalizing.
+Please note our order forms include a PO requirement box to be completed by the customer.

+  - PO correspondence can be directed to ar@sourcegraph.com.
+Once the customer provides a PO, we can issue an invoice which includes the matching PO as reference for payment.

 ## AR Aging Analysis